phi-grib/flame_API/README.md

 ## Running the graphic user interface

-Move to the directory containing the source :
+Change to the directory containing the source:

 ```sh
 cd flame_API/flame_api